 Giants Causeway Parking for FREE

-While taking part in the visitor experience for first-timers can be enjoyable it is rather expensive.
+While taking part in the visitor experience for first-timers in Ireland can be enjoyable, it is rather expensive.
 If you would prefer to visit the Causeway on your own accord without any of the included facilities, I’d advise parking in the car parks outside the property.
 These parking sites are no more than a 5-minute walk from the causeway entrance and are generally a lot cheaper.

 I usually park in the car park facing Finn McCool’s Giants Causeway Hostel, it’s cost £5 per car and is only a short walk away from the main car park.